gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

       ```

 #### 12. We will continue with our Hands on exercise
- - 12.1 For example `Hello World` example, we do the following steps:
+ - 12.1 For example, `Hello World` example, we do the following steps:

 ```
 [u100490@mel2063 CUDA]$ pwd